Big Ten having preliminary conversations about more expansion if Pac-12 crumbles, AP sources say

 Yahoo Sports first reported the Big Ten was exploring the potential of adding more Pac-12 schools.

-The Pac-12 is down to nine schools seemingly committed beyond this year, with Southern California and UCLA heading to the Big Ten in 2024 and Colorado to the Big 12.
+The Pac-12 is down to nine schools seemingly committed beyond this year, with Southern California and UCLA heading to the Big Ten in 2024 to make it a 16-team, coast-to-coast conference.
+Colorado is leaving the Pac-12 for the Big 12 next year, too.
 Colorado announced its move last week.

 The Pac-12 is hoping to keep its remaining members together with a media rights deal that would make Apple TV the conference's primary home, ESPN reported Tuesday.
 The deal might not be enough to prevent more defections to the Big 12, with the remaining schools in the Four Corners region, Arizona, Arizona State and Utah, the prime targets.